Ashes of Embers

-Ashes of Embers is a lost 1916 American silent drama film directed by Joseph Kaufman and Edward José.
+Ashes of Embers is a 1916 American silent drama film directed by Joseph Kaufman and Edward José.
 It was produced by Famous Players Film Company and distributed by Paramount Pictures.
-Pauline Frederick is the star of the picture.
-She plays two characters who are possibly twin sisters.
+Pauline Frederick is the star of the picture playing a dual role of twin sisters.

+The film opened at the Broadway Theatre in New York City, playing with the Charlie Chaplin short The Pawnshop.
+Ashes of Embers was also the debut film for the short-lived Theater St. Francis, across the street from the St. Francis Hotel in San Francisco, CA.